awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 SELECT text FROM table(rdsadmin.rds_file_util.read_text_file('BDUMP','dbtask-1546988886389-2444.log'));
 ```

-For more information about the Amazon RDS procedure `rdsadmin.rds_file_util.read_text_file`, see [Reading Files in a DB Instance Directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)\.
+For more information about the Amazon RDS procedure `rdsadmin.rds_file_util.read_text_file`, see [Reading files in a DB instance directory](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.ReadingFiles)\.

-## Removing the Management Agent Option<a name="Oracle.Options.OEMAgent.Remove"></a>
+## Removing the Management Agent option<a name="Oracle.Options.OEMAgent.Remove"></a>

 You can remove the OEM Agent from a DB instance\.
 After you remove the OEM Agent, you don't need to restart your DB instance\.

 To remove the OEM Agent from a DB instance, do one of the following:
 + Remove the OEM Agent option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
-For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
+For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + Modify the DB instance and specify a different option group that doesn't include the OEM Agent option\.
 This change affects a single DB instance\.
 You can specify the default \(empty\) option group, or a different custom option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.